Leo-1208/Blend--A-Simple-Borrowing-Lending-DeFi-App/README (LOCAL IMPLEMENTATION).md

 Create a new directory for your project and navigate to it in the terminal.
 Inside the project directory, create a new directory called contracts.
-Create a new Solidity file within the contracts directory, for example, LendingPlatform.sol.
+Create a new Solidity file within the contracts directory, Like I have done, LendingPlatform.sol.
 Copy and paste the smart contract code into the LendingPlatform.sol file.

 **Frontend:** /(Already Done 😁🥳)